 There are three picnic tables with barbeque grills.

-There are two spring sources in this area; this one is called Big Warm Spring.
+There were two springs in this area, this is the larger one called Big Warm Spring.

 Little Warm Spring

 Another spring, Little Warm Spring, is also within walking distance.